top of page

 1. Consciousness is symbolism, its unconscious "grammar" the brain

 Consciousness always leads us to symbol formations.
 Symbols are something with transferred effects and properties that establish a reference in identifications to something.
-Consciousness shapes the dynamic interaction of I and We, which actively and passively build the symbolic world of the human being in the spiritual as well as in the material.
+Consciousness forms the dynamic interaction of I and We, which actively and passively construct the symbolic world of the human being in the spiritual as well as in the material from an unconscious.
+The unconscious only refers to a gap, a non-recognition, a non-knowledge that can be filled with consciously experienced symbolism.
+The background of a symbolic design can be grasped or it remains unrecognised.
+A repression, for example, can build up a symbolism that grasps it.
+An ontological unconscious remains a misinterpretation, because the formation of a symbol always follows from a conscious experience, the meaning of which can remain hidden.
+The symbolism of the dream world is based solely on conscious and unconscious experience in everyday life.

 Consciousness allows us to shape everyday life, language, sciences, religions and dreams as well as mental illnesses.
 They all live from symbolism.
 That which we call spiritual can always be grasped symbolically.
 No one can define the spiritual, but we experience it as symbolism, and that is my starting point.

 Symbolism is the "universe" of consciousness.
 It shapes the human being and the environment - for good or for bad.
-And the universe is the symbolism of creation, which connects the two aspects, which I would like to prove with the following explanations.
-The basis of all symbolism should first be briefly summarised in three terms.
+And the universe is the symbolism of creation, which connects the two aspects.
+The basis of each symbolism is initially summarised in simplified form with three interpretations.

 1. Analysis and Interpretation.
 Something given or experienced activates my perception, which leads to the formation of symbols - to interpretation, behaviour and actions.
 Perception opens the analytical faculty of the human being.
 I see a tree and capture it with a word symbol, it thus becomes part of me.
 Observation and word unite and form a We.
 Observation and word unite and thus form a we.